-- The Department has previously specified that a 2-foot minimum separation layer is required between the historic fill containing residual PCBs and the habitat layer of the Marsh. - The Department verbally accepted a habitat layer of 3 feet, had questions regarding how compaction and erosion will be addressed, and noted a potential concern over phragmites due to their long root structure. - The following is a list of items the Department would like addressed in future design and monitoring submittals: - 1.
+- The Department has previously specified that a 2-foot minimum separation layer is required between the historic fill containing residual PCBs and the habitat layer of the Marsh. - The Department verbally accepted a habitat layer of 3 feet, had questions regarding how compaction and erosion will be addressed, and noted a potential concern over Phragmites due to their long root structure. - The following is a list of items the Department would like addressed in future design and monitoring submittals: - 1.
 If necessary, to achieve the proper elevations for the new wetland, the Department is not opposed to removing additional soils beyond those described in the ROD. - 2.
 Effectiveness monitoring for the wetland must also include a way to determine if the underlying residual PCBs have impacted the newly created wetland.

-NYSDEC also approved the November 26, 2020 technical memorandum entitled "Marsh Elevation Evaluation and Determination for Compensatory Wetland" in a December 8, 2020 letter (Appendix A).
+NYSDEC approved the November 26, 2020 technical memorandum entitled "Marsh Elevation Evaluation and Determination for Compensatory Wetland" in a December 8, 2020 letter (Appendix A).
+A Compliance Monitoring and Adaptive Management Plan for Compensatory Wetland was also submitted in 2021.